There Is a Light That Never Goes Out: In popular culture

 There is a chapter in Irvine Welsh's novel Trainspotting (1993) named after this song, which mentions its title directly.
+It is also referenced in Enrico Brizzi's novel of the same year, Jack Frusciante Has Left the Band, and the author has stated the song encapsulates the story of the two main characters.

 The song appears on the soundtrack to 500 Days of Summer (2009); in the film (at first in a scene when Tom (Joseph Gordon-Levitt) met Summer (Zooey Deschanel) in an elevator), it is used to bring the main characters together.
 It is briefly sung by some of the main cast of Gavin & Stacey during a barbecue in Season 3.
 It is also played at the end of David Fincher's film The Killer (2023), which features many songs from The Smiths.